CrunchyData/pgmonitor/README.md

 ## Purpose

-pgmonitor is an open-source monitoring solution for PostgreSQL and the systems that it runs on. pgmonitor came from the need to provide a way to easily create a visual environment to monitor all the metrics a database administrator needs to proactively ensure the health of the system.
+pgMonitor is an open-source monitoring solution for PostgreSQL and the systems that it runs on. pgMonitor came from the need to provide a way to easily create a visual environment to monitor all the metrics a database administrator needs to proactively ensure the health of the system.

-pgmonitor combines multiple open-source software packages and necessary configuration to create a robust PostgreSQL monitoring environment.
+pgMonitor combines multiple open-source software packages and necessary configuration to create a robust PostgreSQL monitoring environment.
 These include:

 - [Prometheus](https://prometheus.io/) - an open-source metrics collector that is highly customizable.
 - [Grafana](https://grafana.com/) - an open-source data visualizer that allows you to generate many different kinds of charts and graphs.